 If the battery was left discharged and had been run down for a week or so, it is likely that it has become sulphated.
 This means that a permanent change has taken place which may render the battery totally useless.

-Always re-charge a battery after use and if the caravan is to be stored for more than one month, ensure the battery is removed and stored in a fully charged condition in a cool, dry place.
+Always re-charge a battery after use and if the caravan is to be stored for more than one month, make sure the battery is removed and stored in a fully charged condition in a cool, dry place.
 Check every two months and re-charge if necessary to ensure long and trouble-free battery life.
 A battery left below 12.4 V will deteriorate quickly and will not be able to be recharged to its original capacity.
-If charging the battery when removed from the caravan, ensure that the premises are well ventilated.
+If charging the battery when removed from the caravan, make sure that the premises are well ventilated.

 Some caravanners like to leave the leisure battery in situ and allow it to be continuously charged during winter.
 Ask the caravan and/or battery manufacturer first if this is appropriate, and always check the battery every month or so.
 Most batteries like at least a short rest period (say 24 hours) from charging for best performance.